Barg0/Intune-Platform-Scripts/Local User - Create - admin.laps/README.md

 * **Description**: `Administrators have complete and unrestricted access to the computer/domain`

 > [!CAUTION]
-> My preferred approach is to check both `Delete all members` and `Delete all member groups`, then explicitly list only the intended accounts and groups.
-This helps ensure that any unauthorized local admin rights are automatically revoked during the next Group Policy refresh.
+> My preferred approach is to check both `Delete all members` and `Delete all member groups`.
+This ensures the group is fully reset on every policy refresh and only includes the accounts and groups you explicitly define — removing any unauthorized local admin access.

 * ✅ `Delete all members`
 * ✅ `Delete all member groups`